brunopc-net/DocusaurusSrc/blog/2023-07-25-Do-you-really-need-the-complete-stack/index.md

 ---
 title: Do you really need the complete stack?
+description: Humans are prone to action, but the most efficient code is the code you won't write.
 authors: brunopc
 tags: [Wordpress, PHP, Jekyll, Javascript, React, SSG, Docusaurus]
 image: ./useful-or-useless.webp